We get this question quite a lot, when we want to buy loose diamond, What is the best diamond clarity we should look for?

-What is the best minimum diamond clarity that I can get while I maintain a high quality diamond “shining”?
+What is a good diamond clarity that I can get while I maintain a high quality / shining diamond ?

 How Diamond Clarity is Defined?

-A diamond’s clarity is determined to what degree the blemishes or imperfections can be seen.
-The diamonds that have fewer imperfections are more likely to look more brilliant and reflect better.
-This is because the light that passes through the diamond is not obstructed by the blemishes or inclusions that occur within or without it.
+The diamonds that have fewer imperfections are more likely to look more brilliant and reflect better, and this is because the light that passes through the diamond is not obstructed by the blemishes or inclusions that occur within or without it.

 Where the blemish is positioned is also a factor that influences the clarity of the diamond.
 Imperfections around the bezel facets or near the girdle are less likely to be seen.
 Diamonds with this feature are regarded as having better clarity.

 While on the hand, inclusions that are on diamond table are more likely to be seen and/or affect diamond light reflection, depending on the inclusion type and how big/small it is.

 Until the middle of the last century, a single classification of the diamond’s defining characteristic did not exist; the stones were distinguished according to the Old Term simplified color system.
 The question: “What is the clarity of a diamond” until that time almost did not rise.

 Thanks to GIA, becuase in 1960s, people & diamond industry became more aware of what a perfectly cut diamond is, and such diamonds began to gain universal popularity.

 We all know that Gemological Institute of America offered the world the GIA system (that became a reference for many other grading labs later), this system covers all the criteria that together comprise the value of a certain crystal.
 The GIA diamond is evaluated according to four characteristics: